 Not everyone has Flash installed on their phone which means animations won’t be supported, and this results in an even worse user experience than if they weren't there at all.
 Additionally, as more internet browsers move away from Flash, so should you.
 If you want to include animations and/or video, be sure to use HTML5 instead.

 Mobile devices have their own set of issues including hardware and connectivity.
 Depending on a device’s processing power, your site could take substantially longer to load than it would on a desktop.
 Likewise, in terms of internet connectivity, mobile devices can suffer slow load times, especially on the go.
 To achieve an optimized speed, try to minimize redirects, optimize images, and minimize code.
 Try using Google’s Page Speed Tool to really nail this down.

 9. Make Local Search a Priority

-If your company has a brick and mortar presence then your mobile content should be optimized for local searches.
+If your company has a brick and mortar store, then your mobile content should be optimized for local searches.
 All information regarding your business name and location should be standardized in your website’s metadata.
-And with one third of Google searches being local searches in 2020, it’s imperative that you’re included if you have a physical space or local aspect to your business.
+And with one third of Google searches being local searches in 2020, it’s imperative that you take advantage of this if you have a physical space or local aspect to your business.

 Mobile search continues to grow and shows no signs of slowing down.
-Google has made it their priority which basically means you should do the same if you’ll have any chance of being indexed and ranked.
+Google has made it their priority which basically means you should do the same in order to be indexed and ranked.
 Thankfully, creating and running a responsive, UX friendly and mobile-ready site isn’t difficult these days.
-Google even provides a multitude of tools and guides to help you meet their requirements.
+Google even provides a multitude of tools that help you meet their requirements.
 If you haven’t made your site mobile-ready yet, or just need a few tweaks, we hope these nine tips get you started on your mobile SEO journey.